zedeckj/CA-DSL/README.md

 ```
 <img src="https://github.com/zedeckj/ca-dsl/blob/79d8f9f1428073487195934f08537fdec8b6f21b/gfx/predators-and-prey.gif" width="400" height="410"/>

-The full code for running these example `Rule`s, with the definitions of the initial `World`s, and `Renderer` configurations can be seen in the `demos` directory.
+The full code for running these example `Rules`, with the definitions of the initial `Worlds`, and `Renderer` configurations can be seen in the `demos` directory.

 ### Macro Expansion
 ---